Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 - The textures that can be modified constitute:
 - A.4.3.a) Using the 1.14+ netherrack texture on older versions/in programmer art
 - A.4.3.b) Changing the text of the End Poem
-- A.4.3.c) Changing the Title Screen's background image and/or splash text
+- A.4.3.c) Changing the Title Screen's background image or splash text
-- A.4.3.d) Changing the Ender Dragon's death sound and/or sound volume
+- A.4.3.d) Changing the Ender Dragon's death sound or sound volume
 - A.4.3.e) Changing the bossbar text
 - A.4.3.f) Changing the colour scheme of the GUI background to a non-transparent solid colour or colour gradient
 - A.4.3.g) Changing the chest and trapped chest textures to their Christmas variants